skandium/skandium.github.io/_posts/2023-03-20-gradient-boosting-neurips.markdown

 ---

 This is a long overdue summary of our experience from the NeurIPS 2022 [Traffic4cast](https://www.iarai.ac.at/traffic4cast/challenge/) (t4c22) competition.
-Together with co-author [Andrei Ilie](https://www.linkedin.com/in/catalin-andrei-ilie-848458104/) managed to grab a second place in the main track and a (close) 4th place in the extended one.
+Together with co-author [Andrei Ilie](https://www.linkedin.com/in/catalin-andrei-ilie-848458104/) we managed to grab a second place in the main track and a (close) 4th place in the extended one.
 Taking into account that this was my second ML competition since 2017, that Andrei had just recently had a baby and was operating on 3 hours of sleep and that we messed up the competition deadline and lost the last day of work, I'm very happy with the result overall.
 We spent about two months on the competition, with the last two weeks being an especially hackathon-esque slugfest.

 ## Competition setup